What is “PIP” Insurance?

 - Oregon PIP insurance is required to pay for any reasonable and necessary treatment that you have, at the doctor of your choice.

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and therapeutic massage.
+Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and therapeutic massage.
 If you have been injured in a car accident, getting a through exam is the first step to determining whether you are simply sore, or whether proper treatment may prevent chronic pain down the road.
 We are happy to answer any questions you may have about your injury, your personal injury insurance, and next steps.
 Click here to contact us or give us a call at 541-484-5777.